There is so much we can learn from birth. It really is a microcosm of the macrocosm of life.

 Lately I’ve had a lot of past memories coming up into my awareness, triggering strong emotions and a feeling of being ‘lost in time’ and not being able to really come into the present.
-At these times it feels really scary to be with my feelings, as I’m scared i’ll get too strongly pulled into the past and not be able to return to the present.
-It’s then when I really have to trust in the spiritual tool-kit I’ve been working on for so long- my perseverance, strength, trust, patience and acceptance.
+At these times it feels really scary to be with my feelings, as I’m scared I’ll get too strongly pulled into the past and be unable to return to the present.
+It’s these times when I really have to trust in the spiritual tool-kit I’ve been working on for so long- my perseverance, strength, trust, patience and acceptance.

 When old memories come back to us, accompanied by intense feelings, we often either try to deny them – shutting them out or pushing them back down out of awareness- or we dwell on them, losing all touch with the present moment we are now in, becoming completely absorbed in the past and running the risk of being pulled back into past patterns and habits.

 So, what can we do when a person, situation, place, photo, song or anything triggers us into a past emotional state?

 Is there something we can do instead of running away from it (not facing it) or becoming completely absorbed by it (becoming overpowered by it)?

 What if we find the courage, the patience, the trust, the strength, to just BE WITH it.
 Not BE iy.
 But be WITH it.